jlesage/docker-jdownloader-2/README.md

   - `/docker/appdata/jdownloader-2`: This is where the application stores its configuration, log and any files needing persistency.
   - `$HOME/Downloads`: This is where downloaded files are stored.

 Browse to `http://your-host-ip:5800` to access the JDownloader 2 GUI.
-Files from the host appear under the `/storage` folder in the container.

 ## Usage